maikroeder/encode.mouse/README.txt

 In an initial phase, Pigeonhole reads the dashboard.txt file that contains the exact command line calls for rendering the templates with mr.bob, and runs all of them internally for reusing them in the next phase.

-The command line contains a number of options after "dashboard.txt" that are reproduced here:

-    -v -c encode/mouse/page/page.ini -O encode/mouse/apache_export encode/mouse/page/input

-Pigeonhole internally calls mr.bob with these parameters, only this time the the top level template contained in

-    encode/mouse/page

-renders lower level templates recursively through callback slots embedded in the templates, that were ignored in the initial phase.
+Pigeonhole automatically figures out what template is the top template and renders lower level templates recursively through callback slots embedded in the templates, that were ignored in the initial phase.
 Here is an example of a simple slot that embeds the header template inside the page template:

     <tal:block content="structure python:slot('header')" />